-beginning this should be an activity that engages and motivates the learners, as well as stimulating the background knowledge that the learners can bring to the topic middle this should include the main learning and language activities of the lesson end this should be an activity/activities in which learners can assess their understanding of what has gone before and feedback on it.
+Beginning The beginning of a lesson will include an activity that engages and motivates the learners, as well as stimulating the background knowledge that the learners can bring to the topic.
+Middle The middle of the lesson will include the main learning and language activities.
+End The end of the lesson will include an activity or activities in which learners can assess their understanding of what has gone before and feedback on it.